2yadavrajneesh/PySearchTopic/README.md

 # TrendingTopicsNearBy:

-Finding search trends based on Pincode or Area name.
+Search Trending Topic near around you or your area or pincode.

-If I input Pincode or area name
+- Enter Your area code or name.

 ![](Images/Input.png)

-then I will get top trending topics.
+- Then you will get top trending topics.

 ![](Images/Output.png)